mulch maintenance

 • No edging or barriers

-Without physical boundaries, mulch can spill into lawns, walkways, and nearby drains.
-Beds without edging tend to lose shape and require constant cleanup and replenishment.
+Without a physical border, mulch can spill into turf, hardscape, and drainage paths.
+Beds without edging often lose their shape and require constant touch-ups and cleanup.

-These issues are especially common in Clackamas County landscapes, where compacted clay soils and frequent rain create ideal conditions for erosion and runoff.
-At White Oak Landscapes, we assess these variables as part of any mulch installation or landscape design project to ensure long-lasting results.
+These problems are common in Clackamas County landscapes, where clay-heavy soils, elevation changes, and prolonged wet weather create ideal conditions for runoff and erosion.
+At White Oak Landscapes, we evaluate these site conditions as part of every mulch installation, front yard landscaping, or landscape design project so the finished beds actually hold up in real weather.

 Effective solutions to stop mulch erosion